james-priest/100-days-of-code-log-r2/Introducing-the-Service-Worker.md

 });
 ```

-Now if I refresh the page, that new service worker will run andI can go to the resources panel in DevTools and there in cache storage,is the new cache recreated and the resources we added to it.
+Now if I refresh the page, that new service worker will run andI can go to the resources panel in DevTools and there in cache storage, is the new cache recreated and the resources we added to it.

 Success, but it's no good having cached items if we're not going to use them.
 So let's use them in responses.